Course leader

 Entry Requirements

-A Level Two A Level passes, including one at grade C or above which should be in a science
+A Level – Two A Level passes, including one at grade C or above which should be in a science

 BTEC Ext.
-Diploma MMP
+Diploma – MMP in a relevant subject

-BTEC National Diploma MM
+BTEC Diploma – MM in a relevant subject

-Access to HE A satisfactory pass in a relevant Access course with 74 tariff points, with 24 credits at merit or above including 12 credits in science -based units
+Access to HE – A satisfactory pass in a relevant Access course with 74 tariff points, with 24 credits at merit or above including 12 credits in science-based units

-International Baccalaureate Appropriate IB Certificates considered
+International Baccalaureate – Appropriate IB Certificates considered